Estafet-LTD/estafet-microservices-scrum/setup-openshift-deployment/README.md

 ## Steps

 ### Step #1
-Clone the master repository to a directory for your choice.
+Clone the master repository to a directory of your choice.

 ```
 git clone https://github.com/Estafet-LTD/estafet-microservices-scrum.git